MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 $$\phi(He)=\phi_2=0.5881 \exp(-0.7739 |r-R_2|^2)$$

-Here **(r-Ri)** is the distance of the electron in $$\phi_i$$ from i<sup>th</sup> nucleus.The b constant in the helium exponent is larger when compared to hydrogen (0.7739 vs. 0.4166) since an electron in $$\phi_2$$ is more tightly bound to the doubly charged helium nucleus when compared to singly charged hydrogen nucleus.
+Here **(r-Ri)** is the distance of the electron in $$\phi_i$$ from i<sup>th</sup> nucleus as shown in the schematic.
+The b constant in the helium exponent is larger when compared to hydrogen (0.7739 vs. 0.4166) since an electron in $$\phi_2$$ is more tightly bound to the doubly charged helium nucleus when compared to a singly charged hydrogen nucleus.
 Thus, the electron density of the Helium nucleus falls off more quickly.

 ![Image]({{site.baseurl}}/assets/images/1.jpg "Coordinate system")

 ### Step2: Calculation of one electron integrals.

-Here we extract all the one-electron integrals needed to form the Fock matrix from their respective files and then store them as matrices.
-To form core Hamiltonian H<sup>core</sup> we add the kinetic energy integral to the two potential energy intervals, V(H) and V(He).
-They are called one-electron integrals since they involve coordinates of only one electron at a time.
+The first step in the pythppn program is to extract all the one-electron integrals needed to form the Fock matrix from their respective files and then store them as matrices.
+To form core Hamiltonian H<sup>core</sup> we add the kinetic energy integral of the electron to the two potential energy integrals, V(H) and V(He).
+They are called one-electron integrals since they involve coordinates of only one electron at a moment.
+They are calculated using:

 $$T_{rs} = \int \phi_r(r)\left(-\frac{1}{2}\nabla_r^2\right)\phi_s(r)dr$$